 Bristol Myers Squibb (BMY) Stock Moves -0.77%: What You Should Know

-Coming into today, shares of the biopharmaceutical company had gained 3.1% in the past month.
-In that same time, the Medical sector gained 0.14%, while the S&P 500 gained 2.86%.
+Prior to today's trading, shares of the biopharmaceutical company had gained 3.23% over the past month.
+This has outpaced the Medical sector's gain of 2.07% and lagged the S&P 500's gain of 7.63% in that time.

 Investors will be hoping for strength from BMY as it approaches its next earnings release, which is expected to be November 5, 2020.
-In that report, analysts expect BMY to post earnings of $1.49 per share.
-This would mark year-over-year growth of 27.35%.
-Our most recent consensus estimate is calling for quarterly revenue of $10.39 billion, up 72.96% from the year-ago period.
+The company is expected to report EPS of $1.49, up 27.35% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $10.40 billion, up 73.16% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $6.25 per share and revenue of $41.92 billion, which would represent changes of +33.26% and +60.34%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.25 per share and revenue of $41.95 billion.
+These totals would mark changes of +33.26% and +60.44%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for BMY.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.21% higher within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.16% higher within the past month.
 BMY is holding a Zacks Rank of #3 (Hold) right now.

-We can also see that BMY currently has a PEG ratio of 1.14.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Medical - Biomedical and Genetics stocks are, on average, holding a PEG ratio of 1.62 based on yesterday's closing prices.
+Meanwhile, BMY's PEG ratio is currently 1.05.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Medical - Biomedical and Genetics stocks are, on average, holding a PEG ratio of 1.55 based on yesterday's closing prices.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 177, which puts it in the bottom 31% of all 250+ industries.
+This group has a Zacks Industry Rank of 182, putting it in the bottom 29% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report